seung-lab/igneous/README.md

-  progress=False, # Display a progress bar (more useful locally than in the cloud) fill_missing=False, # If part of the data is missing, fill with zeros instead of raising an error encoding='precomputed' # 'precomputed' or 'draco' (don't change this unless you know what you're doing) ) tasks = create_mesh_manifest_tasks(layer_path, magnitude=3) # Second Pass
+  progress=False, # Display a progress bar (more useful locally than in the cloud) fill_missing=False, # If part of the data is missing, fill with zeros instead of raising an error encoding='precomputed' # 'precomputed' or 'draco' (don't change this unless you know what you're doing) spatial_index=True, # generate a spatial index for querying meshes by bounding box sharded=False, # generate intermediate shard fragments for later processing into sharded format ) tasks = create_mesh_manifest_tasks(layer_path, magnitude=3) # Second Pass
 ```